quant-ken/etf-graph-analyser/README.md

-# stock-graph-analyser
+# etf-graph-analyser
-Generate stock chart and score
+Generate etf chart and score

 ## [DailyScore](./export/score-result.md)
 You must do it at your own discretion and responsibility, and it is recommended that you diversify your investments with your own spare funds.